Have you ever walked by The Spheres in Seattle and wondered what was inside?

 If you bring a heavy coat, prepare to carry it around with you due to the warmth and the lack of a coat check.
 Leave your furry friend at home as well; no pets are allowed.
 There are no age restrictions for visitors to the Spheres.

 Don’t expect to be able to buy lunch inside the Spheres.
 The only food vendor inside the Spheres is General Porpoise Doughnuts.
 In addition to donuts you can enjoy coffee, gelato, and soda on the second floor.
 If you’re hungry for something more substantial, there are plenty of dining options in the surrounding downtown area.

 You’ll also want to note that this is not a guided tour.
 You’ll be free to explore the interior of the Spheres on your own.
 That being said, there are experts and volunteers available to answer any questions you may have.

 If you’re unable to make a reservation to go inside the Spheres but find yourself in the area, consider popping into the Understory instead.
 This visitor center under the Spheres is free and open to the public without advance registration.
 Here you can learn about the Spheres and engage directly with artists in residence.
 The Understory is open Tuesday to Saturday from 3pm – 6pm and from noon to 3pm on Sunday.

-You can visit the Spheres website for more information about what you’ll need to bring and how to make a reservation.
+You can visit the Spheres website for more information and to make a reservation.

 Where: 2111 7th Ave